icgrp/estream4fccm2021/README.md

 ![](/images/run_config.jpg)

-9. Before run the 4 cores, we should connect the UART to the board.
+9. Before running the 4 cores, we should connect the UART to the board.
 Click the green plus sign in **SDK Terminal** console.

 ![](/images/UART.png)